 Idaho has no presumption of indigence in juvenile court proceedings.
 Determination of youth indigence for counsel is governed by the adult criminal procedure law.
 Idaho Code Ann. § 20-514(7); Idaho Juv.
 Ct.
 R., r.
 9. Indigence need not be determined prior to an accused person’s first court appearance.
 Idaho Code Ann. § 19-854(1).
 Indigence is determined by the presiding court based on factors such as income, property, debts, and dependents.
 Idaho Code Ann. § 19-854(3).
 Persons who fall into certain categories, such as those who receive public assistance, are presumed indigent until a contrary determination is made.
 Idaho Code Ann. § 19-854(2).

 “When it appears to the court that the juvenile or his parents or guardian desire counsel but are financially unable to pay for such legal services, the court shall appoint counsel to represent the juvenile and his parents or guardian….”
 Idaho Code Ann. § 20-514(4); Idaho Juv.
 R., r.
 9(b).
-If the court finds there is a conflict of interest between the youth and his or her parents or guardian, the court shall appoint separate counsel for the juvenile, regardless of the parents’s or guardian’s ability to pay, unless the youth waives counsel and the court “determines that the best interest of the juvenile does not require the appointment of counsel.”
+If the court finds there is a conflict of interest between the child and his or her parents or guardian, the court “shall” appoint separate counsel for the juvenile, regardless of the parents’ or guardian’s ability to pay, unless the child waives counsel and the court “determines that the best interest of the juvenile does not require the appointment of counsel.”
 Idaho Code Ann. § 20-514(4); Idaho Juv.
 R., r.
 9(b).

-The person liable for the support of a juvenile is “required by the court to reimburse the county for all or a portion of the cost of those legal services” provided to the juvenile by counsel, unless the court finds the adult to be indigent and that the requirement would impose a “manifest hardship” beyond a current inability to pay.
+The person liable for the support of a juvenile “may be required by the court to reimburse the county for all or a portion of the cost of those legal services” provided to the juvenile by counsel, unless the court finds the adult to be indigent and that the requirement would impose a “manifest hardship” beyond a current inability to pay.
 Idaho Code Ann. § 20-514(7).